Principle of explosion: Usage

 The metamathematical value of the principle of explosion is that for any logical system where this principle holds, any derived theory which proves ⊥ (or an equivalent form, $\phi \land \lnot \phi$) is worthless because all its statements would become theorems, making it impossible to distinguish truth from falsehood.
 That is to say, the principle of explosion is an argument for the law of non-contradiction in classical logic, because without it all truth statements become meaningless.

-Reduction in proof strength of logics without the principle of explosion are discussed in minimal logic.
+Reduction in proof strength of logics without the principle of explosion is discussed in minimal logic.